nigelcharman/ombfw-videos/script/source.md

 You'll see some basic information about the weed and possibly some location details.

-The GPS position isn't always right, so you may need to hunt around a bit to find it.
+The GPS position isn't always right, so you may need to hunt around a bit to find the Old Man's Beard.

 If you need more info to help find it, click on the link under iNaturalist URL.